forestgrape/coronavirus/index.md

 ### tropism

-How a virus infection behaves is a complex interplay of host factors, the tropism of the virus and environmental factors.
+How a virus infection behaves is an interplay of host factors including the host immune system, the tropism of the virus and environmental factors.

-* Host factors<br>
-    Several risk facctor for the tropism of Covid-19 in
+* __Host factors__ relevant for the tropism of Covid-19 are
-    - cells suscecpible to infection
+    - Cells suscecpible to infection and capable of producing viruses (e.g. red blood cells are not).
-* Host immune system
-    - immune reactions on different levels
-        * entire body (e.g. fever or circulating antibodies)
-        * tissue specific (e.g. local inflammation)
-        * cell level (intra cellular processes)
-    - history of exposion of the immune system to antigens and especially antigens similar the Sars-Cov-2.
+    - Host immune system responses.
+The immune reactions depend both on the personal history and possible exposure of anchestors (genetic adaption).
-* Tropism of the virus in this case Sars-Cov-2
+* __Tropism of Sars-Cov-2__
-* Enviromental Factors
+    * Virions enter just cells containing a matching receptor and having been activated by proteases, more in [Sars-Cov-2 tropism](#coronavirus-tropism)
+* __Environmental Factors__ effect
+    - the travel of virions between hosts and thus the mode of the initial infection.
+    - Environmental factors influence host factors and thus indirectly the course of the disease.